MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-web-simulator-get-started.md

    * **Reset** - Reset the coding area to the default sample application.

-   * **Fold/Expand** - On the right side, there is a button for you to fold/expand the console window.
+   * **Fold/Expand** - On the right side, there's a button for you to fold/expand the console window.

 > [!NOTE]
 > The Raspberry Pi web simulator is currently available as a preview version.
 We'd like to hear your voice in the [Gitter Chatroom](https://gitter.im/Microsoft/raspberry-pi-web-simulator).
 The source code is public on [GitHub](https://github.com/Azure-Samples/raspberry-pi-web-simulator).